AlbericTrancart/portfolio/src/pages/2020/05/how-fixed-first-memory-leak-nextjs-nodejs/index.md

 I feared the word "memory leak" because it seemed almost like magic... however magic does not resist to great tooling and a rational and constructed approach.

 Where you see magic, the hammer of the scientific method must fall hard.
-[Like CSS.](https://blog.theodo.com/2018/06/write-better-css-part-1/)
+[Like CSS magic.](https://blog.theodo.com/2018/06/write-better-css-part-1/)